Ok, where am I going with this?

 There is no time for any deviation from this.

-If I do get side-tracked somewhere, I will be late.
+I know that I will be late if I get side-tracked.
 Or I must make it up by, perhaps, picking the most unwrinkled shirt instead of ironing it.
 I do pull my shirts out of the dryer as soon as they are finished.
 I have also, in the past few months, begun to hang them up as they come out of the dryer.
 This has significantly decreased the amount of ironing I need to do.

-I have heard all kinds of reasons why getting up is hard to do.
+I have heard all kinds of reasons why getting out of bed is hard to do.

 I have book-marked this article, 22 Things People with Depression Do First Thing in the Morning to Get Out of Bed.
 And I have gone back to it several times for guidance or ideas about what I can do to get going in the morning.